Assam Regiment: History

+In 2019, the 8 ASSAM participated in Yudh Abhyas 2019, representing India, along the US Army.
+9 ASSAM was part of the exercise in 2022.

+In 2020, 12 ASSAM was deployed in the Chinese border and 17 ASSAM was deployed in Ladakh as a part of additional forces.

+Heraldry

-The regiment's insignia is the one-horned rhino, which is worn on the berets and belts that the soldiers (the self-named "Rhinos") wear.
+The regiment's insignia is the one-horned rhino over a scroll underneath depicting the words 'Assam Regt'.
+The insignia is worn on the berets and belts that the soldiers (the self-named "Rhinos") wear.
 In India, rhinos are found in the state of Assam which is also known for its tea gardens and oil refineries.

+The regimental colours are black and gold (the colours of undivided Assam) and scarlet (the colour of the infantry).
+Rank badges are coloured silver and black.

-The regimental salutation of "tagra raho" ("stay strong/fit") is unique in the Indian Army.
-This unique greeting adopted by the regiment was introduced by Maj Gen S.C.
+The regimental salutation of tagra raho (stay strong/fit) is unique in the Indian Army.
+This unique greeting adopted by the regiment was introduced by Major General S.C.
 Barbora, who commanded 2 Assam Regiment in 1960s.
-Originally he was commissioned in 1 Assam Regiment.
-The Commanding Officer used to enquire about the morale of the Rhinos' (soldiers) by asking them "Tagra Hai ?" ("are you strong/fit?")
+Originally commissioned in 1 Assam Regiment, the Commanding Officer used to enquire about the morale of the Rhinos' (soldiers) by asking them "Tagra Hai ?" ("are you strong/fit?")
 Invariably, the answer used to be "Tagra Hai Saheb" ("I am strong/fit, sir").
 This greeting became popular in a very short time.